jgavert/FASTbuild-helloworld/README.md

 # Motivation
 I used cmake before, but I didn't find a way to easily specify this kind of project structure.
 I found cmake to be confusing.
-Biggest motivation was that it has linux support now so I kind of wanted to do a hello world to see how complex this is.
+Biggest motivation was that FASTbuild has linux support now so I kind of wanted to do a hello world to see how complex it is.
-Added benefit of course is the advertised build speeds that I have yet to compare.
+Added benefit of course is the advertised build speeds that I have yet to experience.
 But as far as I'm concerned, this sample is, more or less, final.
 If you want to add more platforms/compilers, I highly recommend on downloading the FASTbuild source and look its configs.
 They were good tutorial material and provide a nice base structure on which to build on.
 Without that base, this wouldn't have been so trivial.